takbal/Jtb/README.md

 In zsh, the ProjectName can be expanded automatically by hitting tab. `ju` or `ju .` will start the environment found in the current directory, or the global one if none found.

-5. Edit the project template below `$HOME/.julia/environments/mkj/template` to your liking.
+5. Edit the new project template below `$HOME/.julia/environments/mkj/template` to your liking.
+The content of this directory is going to be copied into each new project.
+The `mkj.toml` template contains further detailed explanations about its parameters in its comments, that are going to be removed for instantiated projects.

 # Local registries